Submitting to a Publisher: Literary Awards and Prizes

 The Saltire Society Literary Awards are the oldest and arguably the most prestigious awards for Scottish based authors in their home nation.

 Four awards, Scottish Book of the Year (£5,000), Scottish First Book, Scottish History Book and Scottish Research Book (£tbc) are open to any author of Scottish descent or living in Scotland, or for a book by anyone which deals with the work or life of a Scot or with a Scottish problem, event or situation.
-Nominations are made by literary editors of Scottish newspapers, publishers and periodicals.
+Nominations can only be made by publishers.
 You can only submit books for one category but winners of each category will be considered for Book of the Year.

 Scottish Mortgage Investment Trust Book Awards, in association with Creative Scotland